raphaelgyory/django-rest-messaging/docs/django-rest-messaging.md

     """
     The function will receive as arguments
     1. the request and
-    2. the participant instance we wan to remove.
+    2. the participant instance we want to remove.
     It must return the ids of the participants that can be removed (or an empty list if no participant can be removed).
     """
-    # so for instance, if admin only should be allowed to remove a user, we could do
+    # so for instance, if the admin only should be allowed to remove a user, we could do
     if request.user.is_superuser:
     	return [participant.id]
 	return []